cerebrl/forgerock-sample-web-react/README.md

 # ForgeRock Sample React (Web) App

-A ForgeRock protected, sample todo web app written with the React view library with a supporting API resource server.
+A ForgeRock protected, sample, todo web-app written with the React view library with a supporting (protected) API resource server.
 A live version can be found here: https://fr-react-todos.crbrl.io.

+**IMPORTANT: This is not a demonstration of React itself or instructional for _how_ to build a React app.
+This is intended to demonstrate the implementation of the ForgeRock JavaScript SDK within a React app.
+There are many aspects to routing, state management, tooling and other aspects to building a React app that are outside of the scope of this project.
+For information about creating a React app, [visit React's official documentation](https://reactjs.org/docs/create-a-new-react-app.html).**

 ## Requirements